rust-lang/rust/src/doc/complement-lang-faq.md

 ## Why are enumerations nominal and closed?

 We don't know if there's an obvious, easy, efficient, stock-textbook way of supporting open or structural disjoint unions.
 We prefer to stick to language features that have an obvious and well-explored semantics.

-## Why aren't channels synchronous?

-There's a lot of debate on this topic; it's easy to find a proponent of default-sync or default-async communication, and there are good reasons for either.
-Our choice rests on the following arguments:

-* Part of the point of isolating tasks is to decouple tasks from one another, such that assumptions in one task do not cause undue constraints (or bugs, if violated!) in another.
-Temporal coupling is as real as any other kind; async-by-default relaxes the default case to only _causal_ coupling.
-* Default-async supports buffering and batching communication, reducing the frequency and severity of task-switching and inter-task / inter-domain synchronization.
-* Default-async with transmittable channels is the lowest-level building block on which more-complex synchronization topologies and strategies can be built; it is not clear to us that the majority of cases fit the 2-party full-synchronization pattern rather than some more complex multi-party or multi-stage scenario.
-We did not want to force all programs to pay for wiring the former assumption into all communications.

-## Why are channels half-duplex (one-way)?

-Similar to the reasoning about default-sync: it wires fewer assumptions into the implementation, that would have to be paid by all use-cases even if they actually require a more complex communication topology.

-## Why are strings UTF-8 by default?
-Why not UCS2 or UCS4?

-The `str` type is UTF-8 because we observe more text in the wild in this encoding -- particularly in network transmissions, which are endian-agnostic -- and we think it's best that the default treatment of I/O not involve having to recode codepoints in each direction.

-This does mean that indexed access to a Unicode codepoint inside a `str` value is an O(n) operation.
-On the one hand, this is clearly undesirable; on the other hand, this problem is full of trade-offs and we'd like to point a few important qualifications:

-* Scanning a `str` for ASCII-range codepoints can still be done safely octet-at-a-time, with each indexing operation pulling out a `u8` costing only O(1) and producing a value that can be cast and compared to an ASCII-range `char`.
-So if you're (say) line-breaking on `'\n'`, octet-based treatment still works.
-UTF8 was well-designed this way.
-* Most "character oriented" operations on text only work under very restricted language assumptions sets such as "ASCII-range codepoints only".
-Outside ASCII-range, you tend to have to use a complex (non-constant-time) algorithm for determining linguistic-unit (glyph, word, paragraph) boundaries anyways.
-We recommend using an "honest" linguistically-aware, Unicode-approved algorithm.
-* The `char` type is UCS4.
-If you honestly need to do a codepoint-at-a-time algorithm, it's trivial to write a `type wstr = [char]`, and unpack a `str` into it in a single pass, then work with the `wstr`.
-In other words: the fact that the language is not "decoding to UCS4 by default" shouldn't stop you from decoding (or re-encoding any other way) if you need to work with that encoding.

-## Why are strings, vectors etc. built-in types rather than (say) special kinds of trait/impl?

-In each case there is one or more operator, literal constructor, overloaded use or integration with a built-in control structure that makes us think it would be awkward to phrase the type in terms of more-general type constructors.
-Same as, say, with numbers!
-But this is partly an aesthetic call, and we'd be willing to look at a worked-out proposal for eliminating or rephrasing these special cases.

-## Can Rust code call C code?

-Yes.
-Calling C code from Rust is simple and exactly as efficient as calling C code from C.

-## Can C code call Rust code?

-Yes.
-The Rust code has to be exposed via an `extern` declaration, which makes it C-ABI compatible.
-Such a function can be passed to C code as a function pointer or, if given the `#[no_mangle]` attribute to disable symbol mangling, can be called directly from C code.

 ## Why aren't function signatures inferred?
 Why only local slots?